 Her client list includes: BBC, Camel, Comedy Central, Esquire, Fender Guitars, HBO, Magnolia Pictures, Nike, Playboy, Red Bull, The United Nations, Time, Volcom and innumerable magazines and record labels.
 Her collaborators range from Spike Lee to the Smithsonian Institution.
 She is a member of the collective Southerly Gold and Atlanta’s Dashboard Co-op.

-Aubrey is youth advocate and a trauma-informed arts educator.
+Aubrey is youth advocate and a healing-centered / trauma-informed arts educator.
 She has worked with young people in an array of capacities for over 20 years.
 She works alongside young people to use visual storytelling to address issues of social justice, public space, environmental stewardship, and gender / sexuality.

 She is a naturalist, gardener, cartographer, metalsmith, storyteller, plays in a T. Rex cover band, rides vintage motorcycles and rehabilitates wild birds.
 She admires Colin Kaepernick, Patrick Swayze, and Roxane Gay on a daily basis.